R-ohit-B-isht/go_server_project/DOCUMENTATION.md

 # Go Server Project Documentation

-This document provides an overview of the models and routes in the Go server project, along with example `curl` requests for interacting with the API.
+This document provides an overview of the models and routes in the Go server project, along with example `curl` requests for interacting with the API

 ## Models